gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes the structure of an SCTP packet being sent or received when the Association has not reached the ENCRYPTED state yet.
-In this case only Control Chunks or ENCRYPT chunk can be handled.
+In this case only Control chunks or ENCRYPT chunk can be handled.
 Only one ENCRYPT chunk can be sent in a SCTP packet.

 ~~~~~~~~~~~ aasvg